 It contains an immutable ledger, the alteration of which is considered intractable due to the large number of participants.

 Based on this set of simple yet powerful properties, Bitcoin has achieved remarkable success However, it is unrealistic to expect it to eliminate or replace all existing "centralized" services, particularly in the following areas:

 Privacy is not tenable, as it is against the public nature of the blockchain.

 The public ledger is designed to record the activities of the real-world services and transactions, not to conduct them.
 There is a clear-cut perimeter between the public ledger and the real world, to just name a few:

-The diagram below depicts the Ai-Fi architecture from the users' perspective:
+The diagram below depicts the Ai-Fi architecture from the owner/administrator's perspective: